 Aquaculture activity within Ballyteigue Burrow SAC focuses on the cultivation of the Pacific oyster Crassostrea gigas on trestles in intertidal areas of the bay.
 Aerial imagery indicates that oyster trestle cultivation activity has been taking place in Ballyteige Bay since at least 1995.
 Prior to 2005, four operators were active, but since 2005 only a single operator has been active.
 Production data received indicates an increase in production from 2008 to 2013, with a slight decrease after 2015.
-Currently there are two aquaculture sites (namely Constitution and T03/095A), covering a total combined area of 3.3ha at Ballyteige Burrow SAC.
-These are both classified as applications, although there is current oyster cultivation activity at one of the sites Constitution.
+Currently there are two aquaculture sites (namely T03/038A Context of a stream of the sites (T03/038A).